pate/facebook-hacker-cup-2014/README.md

 ### Basketball Game

 Straight-forward recursive solution that counts down the minutes and swaps out players every minute until the time runs out.
 Most of the work is in parsing and juggling data.

+## Round 1 Solutions
+### Labelmaker

+You need to use [Bijective numeration](http://en.wikipedia.org/wiki/Bijective_numeration) to count up from 1 without a zero digit using the symbols provided as digits.
+Given **N** symbols, we basically need to convert the desired number for each case to a number of base N and map the digits to symbols.
+My recursive solution is concise and fast.